-Absence epilepsy is a primary generalized epilepsy.
+Absence epilepsy is primary generalized epilepsy.

 Absence seizures are characterized by behavioral arrest and EEG showing 3-Hertz spike-and-wave discharges.
 Episodes usually occur multiple times per day.

-Absence seizures are seen in several generalized epilepsies including childhood absence epilepsy, juvenile absence epilepsy, and juvenile myoclonic epilepsy.
+Absence seizures are seen in several generalized epilepsies, including childhood absence epilepsy, juvenile absence epilepsy, and juvenile myoclonic epilepsy.

 Staring spells can be epileptic or non-epileptic, with the majority being non-epileptic.
-When episodes are epileptic in nature, they may be due to absence seizures or to focal seizures with impaired awareness (complex partial seizures)
+When episodes are epileptic in nature, they may be due to absence seizures or focal seizures with impaired awareness (complex partial seizures)